HoppersPS4/Waste_Ur_Time/README.md

 ## Purpose

-Waste_Ur_Time is now a C++ program that employs a brute force approach to guess the PlayStation 4's Package Passcode.
+Welcome 'Waste_Ur_Time,' a program that takes on the seemingly impossible task of bruteforcing PS4 and PS5 Package Passcodes, where success is as elusive as samsepi0l loving floppas.

 ![](https://i.imgur.com/leQMFuP.png)